Alternate Side Parking During Snow Removal

 Does the Village clear all roads?

 The Village does not maintain any roads that fall under the jurisdiction of another agency.
 Lincoln Avenue, Cicero Avenue, Touhy Avenue, Devon Avenue, and McCormick Avenue are maintained by the Illinois Department of Transportation.
-Crawford Avenue from Lincoln to Jarvis is maintained by Cook County.
+Crawford Avenue is maintained by Cook County.

 Why is snow always left at the end of my driveway?